We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights at midday are likely to offer the best value for money for your Guayaquil trip.
+At the moment, flights in the morning are likely to offer the best value for money for your Guayaquil trip.
 A flight in the evening will more often than not be of higher cost.

 The exotic, historic and nature-oriented city of Guayaquil offers visitors a great choice of things to do including exciting places to eat, nightlife, beaches, surf sites and resorts as well as cultural activities.
 An unmissable addition to the tour itinerary, located in the middle of the Guayas river, is the home of 40 fisher families living according to relatively ancient customs.
 Whale watching is another popular activity in the area, and visitors can opt for a day tour in Salinas.
 Free city tours are offered in the city centre by experienced guides.
 Malecon 2000 is a 1.5 mile (2.5 km) promenade that visitors can enjoy exploring.
 This area is complemented by many restaurants, museums, playgrounds and a shopping mall.